 The objective of the final dissertation (totaling 12 credits) is to consolidate the knowledge acquired during the Master’s studies (see Graduate School regulation 28).

-The Faculty requires all internal students (who receive a fellowship) to submit a research proposal together with his/her permanent Faculty advisor within eight months after commencing graduate studies.
+The Faculty requires all internal students (who receive a fellowship) to submit a research proposal together with his/her permanent Faculty advisor within three months after commencing graduate studies.